-Gone are the rows of wooden plaques representing the 113 individuals and eight teams inducted already into the Hall of Fame.
+OverviewIn the remodeled Linfield Athletics Hall of Fame, gone are the rows of wooden plaques representing the 150 individuals and nine teams inducted already into the Hall of Fame.
 Occupying their place is an interactive display accented with seven oak-and-glass trophy cases, showcasing the college’s eight national championship teams and major award winners.

 Necessity brought about the changes.
-The 15-year-old Hall of Fame had reached full spatial capacity and eight new members were soon to be inducted in November.
+The 19-year-old Hall of Fame had reached full spatial capacity and eight new members were soon to be inducted in November.

 “We were simply out of room to display any more plaques,” said longtime Linfield sports information director Kelly Bird.
 “When we launched the Hall of Fame in 1998, I don’t think anyone envisioned that the physical space within the Paul Durham Foyer would fill up so fast.”

 Technology, in the form of two giant 55-inch touch-screen monitors, saved the Linfield Athletics Hall of Fame from gridlock.
 Visitors to the Hall of Fame can now browse the impressive collection of national championship trophies before arriving at the twin display screens.
 A tap or two on the flat panel reveals additional information about each inductee, something not possible with the old static layout.

 The electronic display also provides access to summaries of every national champion, both team and individual, plus listings of major award winners.
 Additional features include listings of every current TopCat Club member as well as portals to current Linfield Athletics news and event schedule information.